How to Optimize the UX of Your Email Marketing Campaigns

 Highlight Your Call to Action

-The main purpose of your email is to get your readers to do a desired action, such as clicking on a link or button.
+The main purpose of your email is to get your readers to take the desired action, such as clicking on a link or button.
 Make sure your call to action jumps out at the reader as soon as the email is opened.
 Readers are more likely to read a bit more of the text so that they can decide whether to answer the call to action or not.

 typography newsletter design